 Customer Self-Service Software (CSS) is a combination of customer and service interaction solutions, which are intended to empower customers to provision themselves.
-CSS solutions consist of Interactive Voice Response (IVR) systems, mobile self-service, virtual assistants, and e-support (web-based).
+Customer Self-Service solutions consist of Interactive Voice Response (IVR) systems, mobile self-service, virtual assistants, and e-support (web-based).
 These solutions empower end users to perform tasks or access data on their own, without the help of any customer service agent.
 End users can avail the service 24/7/365.
-Customer Self-Service Software is a subsegment of Customer Relationship Management (CRM) and is also used for Employee Relationship Management (ERM).
+The best Customer Self-Service Software is a subsegment of Customer Relationship Management (CRM) and is also used for Employee Relationship Management (ERM).

 The vendors have been placed into 4 categories based on their performance in each criterion: visionary leaders, innovators, emerging, and dynamic.